-- The functions of OFWAT should be brought back under democratic political control by returning them to the ministry, or an agency directly accountable to the minister, thus ending the present system whereby the regulator acts autonomously, without political accountability.
+- Board meetings should be held monthly, in public, and all documents of the authorities should be open to public scrutiny. - Public ownership and openness should become requirements for any future provider of water and sewerage services. - The functions of OFWAT should be brought back under democratic political control by returning them to the ministry, or an agency directly accountable to the minister, thus ending the present system whereby the regulator acts autonomously, without political accountability.
 This national agency will be responsible for both price regulation and for the standards required of water authorities (currently derived from EU legislation).
-The national agency will be required to hold regular public consultation exercises in formulating its policies, and include representatives of the regional bodies, consumers, employees, and others. - The new regional water authorities will be required to form an association to conduct annual public peer review of operations and efficiency, following the Netherlands model of 'sunshine regulation', a system which is at least as effective as, and much cheaper than, Ofwat (see Annex B).
+The national agency will be regular public consultation exercises in formulating its policies, and include representatives of the regional bodies, consumers, employees, and others. - The new regional water authorities will be required to form an association to conduct annual public peer review of operations and efficiency, following the Netherlands model of 'sunshine regulation', a system which is at least as effective as, and much cheaper than, Ofwat (see Annex B).